 Usually, higher-end headphones are needed for music production such as recording and mixing.
 The recent proliferation of high-quality, low-cost headphones has disrupted the headphone market and changed the way consumers think about pricing.
 In the past, headphones were generally seen as a luxury item, and the price tag reflected that.
 However, new companies are offering high-quality headphones at much lower prices, making them more accessible to a wider range of consumers.
 This has led to a reconsideration of what is considered “high-end” and has opened up the market to a whole new group of customers.

 Sweetened vs. Flat Frequency Response

-  Every headphone will have differences in the sounds even from the same material.
+Every studio headphone on the market will have differences in the sounds even from the same material.
 This is due to the headphone’s EQ being adjusted to fit a particular sound of the manufacturer.

 This is called “Sweetening”.

-  For recording vocals, frequencies in the sound shouldn’t be emphasized too much as the vocals should be true to what’s being recorded.
+For tracking vocals, frequencies in the sound shouldn’t be emphasized too much as the vocals should be true to what’s being recorded similar to headphones for recording voiceovers.
 However, during a session, some artists do want minor adjustments from the audio engineer to feel more comfortable with the way they sound.

 Overall, a flat frequency response is preferred so that the engineer can compare and set levels accurately.

 Comfort is extremely important when recording for vocals.
 Wearing one set of headphones

 for multiple hours can be quite uncomfortable when used for recording long sessions.